 The bond issue consists of serial, term and capital appreciation bonds.
 The serial bonds were issued with a varying interest rate of 2.00 to 4.00 percent.
-The term bonds that mature in fiscal years 2022, 2026, 2037 and 2041 were issued with a varying interest rate of 2.25 to 4.00 percent and are subject to a mandatory sinking fund redemption at a redemption price equal to 100 percent of the principal amount redeemed, plus interest accrued to the redemption date, on December 1 of the years shown in and according to the following schedule:
+The term bonds that mature in fiscal years 2022, 2026, 2037 and 2041 were issued with a varying interest rate of 2.25 to 4.00 percent and are subject to a mandatory sinking fund redemption at a redemption price equal to 100 percent of the principal amount redeemed, plus interest accrued to the redemption date, on December 1, 2022.